How to Use Licorice on Face According to Ayurvedic Skincare Principles

 Ayurveda is based on restraint and personalization.
 Diverse skin needs to be provided with modified formulations to avoid either drying out or being congested.

-Modern Licorice Extracts and Formulations
+Modern Licorice Formulations for Daily Skincare

 Modern cosmetic skincare uses standardized extracts to maintain constant strength.
 These formulae are simpler to incorporate in our day-to-day lives through serums, creams or emulsions.